Sell Sapphires At Best Market Value

 How Do You Tell if a Sapphire is Real?

 Identifying synthetic sapphires is a task best left to professionals.
-The distinguishing characteristics that identify a synthetic sapphire are visible in the microscope.
-Because synthetic sapphires have been produced for more than 100 years, so even sapphires set in antique jewelry that has been in your family for centuries might be lab created.
+The distinguishing characteristics that identify a synthetic sapphire are visible under a microscope.
+Because synthetic sapphires have been produced for more than 100 years, even sapphires set in antique jewelry that has been in your family for centuries might have been lab created.
 There are also synthetic star sapphires.

 How Much Do Sapphires Sell For?

 The price that sapphires sell for depends on quality.
 It can range from a few dollars per carat to thousands.
 In 2015, a 27.68-carat cornflower-blue Kashmir sapphire set a world auction record for the price per carat for sapphire at Sotheby’s Hong Kong.
 The emerald-cut sapphire sold for $6.7 million, or $243,702 per carat.